 Joe Barillaro Joe is a scenic artist for the film and television industry as well as a fine artist in his spare time.
 He drew a really awesome picture of a dog in a graveyard for Halloween back in 2006 and it adorned the back of Noah's old school brick phone.
 It's one of Virginia's most treasured pieces of art.
 We knew from the get-go that Joe had to be a part of gather here.
 And we're so glad he thinks we're hip enough to associate with.
 Joe's based in Somerville and you may have seen some of his art around Greater Boston.
 To see more of Joe's work visit his website.

 Noah Dubreuil is Virginia's partner in crime (not real crime, but you know, life).
 Noah is a props assistant and on-set dresser for film and television (he just started filming (yet another) little (big) feature film!.
 He's also a computer whiz and handles our taxes.
 You can find Noah behind the counter pretty much every Sunday cutting fabric, assisting with yarn selection and just being swell.
+He has a gorgeous Cat Nap Negroni shirt.
 Noah spends his free time playing pinball and learning to needle felt.
 Noah's Canadian.

-Maggie Brown, Sarah Coyne, Stacie Dolin, Carla Goodwin, Jen Gubicza, Danielle Shields, and Maritza Soto make up our crafty genius team.
+Sammy Berna, Maggie Brown, Laura Collins, Sarah Coyne, Stacie Dolin, Carla Goodwin, Jen Gubicza, Monta Lertpachin, and Maritza Soto make up our crafty genius team.
 Each is versed in multiple crafts and are artists in their own right.
+Sammy returns as one of beginning and intermediate sewing instructors.
+We are absolutely over the moon that she is teaching at the shop again.
 Maggie is a jane-of-all-trades.
-A little bit of knitting, a little bit of sewing.
-Maggie spends time behind the counter assisting customers with their project needs, making a smilodon costume for her son, and is probably more enthusiastic than anyone's mother about their project!
+She is probably more enthusiastic than anyone's mother about their project!
+Laura or Pansy Maiden will teach you how to make all the bags.
+Her patience and experience will see you through your very first tote.
 Sarah or Egg-a-Go-Go teaches screen printing in our simple but awesome screen printing kitchen.
 We are thrilled to now be able to offer this craft!
 Stacie aka NJ Stacie is a book binder, spinner, knitter, crocheter, stitcher, paper cutter, and MAKER.
-She teaches at the North Bennet Street School, has a new book out and we just don't even know why she wants to work with us but we're glad she does.
 Carla is a graduate of Mass Art, she is an amazing artist combining embroidery and illustration in her work.
-She also crochets and sews!
 Carla is at the helm of Kids are Alright program.
 Jen is the mastermind behind Zooguu.
-She teaches two toy making workshops every month and manages her own booming small business.
-Danielle is our knitting instructor and is obviously an avid knitter.
-The Ice Cream Dress she recently made for her daughter is ADORABLE!
+She teaches toy making workshops each month and manages her own booming small business.
+Monta is a maker of things but moonlights as an architect.
+She was the first person Virginia gave a private lesson to in 2011.
 Maritza is a quilting instructor.
-Mother of two, maker of all things and funny to boot, we're lucky to have her as part of the family.
+Mother of two, maker of all things and funny to boot.
 Definitely check out Maritza's website to see what incredible things she is making.